noiseprotocol/noise_spec/noise.md

     )+
     byte payload[length - pubkeys_length];

-Every handshake message begins with a single `type` byte, which will be zero unless a handshake re-initialization is being performed.
+Every handshake message begins with a single `type` byte, which is typically zero.
+Non-zero values can be used to indicate new versions or alternate messages.

 Following the `type` byte is a big-endian `uint16` `length` field describing the number of following bytes in the message.